CtrlZExpert/web-server-setup/README.md

 Detailed Setup and Tips

-For a detailed step-by-step guide for setting up Apache and Nginx, including commands, firewall configuration, testing the web pages, and troubleshooting tips, see the [steps.md](docs/steps.md)and [`tips.md`](docs/tips.mdfiles.
+For a detailed step-by-step guide for setting up Apache and Nginx, including commands, firewall configuration, testing the web pages, and troubleshooting tips, see the [steps.md](docs/steps.md) and [`tips.md`](docs/tips.md) files.
 These files are meant to guide someone to replicate the setup exactly as in this project.